sfu-bigdata/bd-glossary/Glossary.md

 ### Crowdsourcing

-An collaborative approach for collection and maintenance of data where people use websites to share information of common interest.
-The result can be large, high quality datasets. [#lesson-03](#lesson-03)
+A collaborative approach for collection and maintenance of data where people use websites to share information of common interest.
+The result can be large, high-quality datasets. [#lesson-03](#lesson-03)

 ### Cybersecurity